-During the initial phase 160,000 troops were send to Iraq, among them 130,000 were from the US alone and all others from the coalition with other countries.
+During the initial phase, 160,000 troops were sent to Iraq, among them 130,000 were from the US alone and all others from the coalition with other countries.

 According to the US President George W.Bush and the UK Prime Minister Tony Blair, the coalition mission was “to disarm Iraq of weapons of mass destruction, to end Saddam Husain’s support for terrorism, and to free Iraqi people”.